Why did you choose to study at UEL?

 What advice would you give your younger self?

-Focusing on finding the right place to study and people in the community who are committed to their roles and right life altitudes to inspire you more.
+Focusing on finding the right place to study and people in the community who are committed to their roles and right life attitudes to inspire you more.

 What advice would you give to UEL current students preparing to graduate?